 The Center for the Arts presents a wide range of high quality performing arts and visual arts for the university, the state and the region, enhancing and augmenting the academic activities of the UB Departments of Art, and Theatre and Dance.
 In addition, Slee Hall plays a crucial role in the creation and presentation of music at UB.
 Slee Hall contains the 670 seat Lippes Concert Hall, built with a variable acoustical structure, which serves as the home to a number of notable concert series.

 UB remains committed to its South Campus, a Western New York landmark dating back to the 1920s.
 Located in a residential neighborhood in North Buffalo, it is home to classic ivy-covered buildings, as well as residence halls and cutting-edge research and teaching facilities.
 The Jacobs School of Medicine and Biomedical Sciences, as well as the UB Schools of Architecture and Planning, Dental Medicine, Public Health and Health Professions, Pharmacy and Pharmaceutical Sciences, and Nursing are on the South Campus.

-Health sciences will eventually relocate to UB’s Downtown Campus, beginning with the Jacobs School of Medicine and Biomedical Sciences in 2017.
+Following the now-completed relocation of the Jacobs School of Medicine and Biomedical Sciences, UB health sciences will eventually entirely relocate to UB’s Downtown Campus.
 The long-term vision of UB’s campus master plan calls for relocating the schools of nursing, public health and dentistry to the Downtown Campus, as well.

 In their place, the university will establish a new center of interdisciplinary professional education comprising the schools of law, education, social work, architecture and planning, and some programs from the management school.
 All of these, with the exception of architecture and planning, will migrate from the North Campus.